rolodage/7d2d-mods/README.md

 ## rolo-extra-crafts-beaker-solo

-Adds schematics and recipes for Beaker, Solar Cell, and Solarbank Required on client for the localization.txt to apply, but otherwise recipes do work as a server only mod.
+Adds schematics and recipes for Beaker, Solar Cell, and Solarbank.

+Required on client for the localization.txt to apply, but otherwise recipes do work as a server only mod.

 ## rolo-medical-stacks-qol